HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configuration.md

 Since there are many values that can be configured in the HCL Digital Experience deployment, we do not recommend this technique, since it makes installation commands very large and confusing.

-## The default HCL DX 9.5 `values.yaml` file
+## The default HCL DX Compose 9.5 `values.yaml` file

-HCL DX 9.5 Helm Chart provides a default values.yaml, which contains all possible configuration parameters.
+HCL DX Compose 9.5 Helm Chart provides a default values.yaml, which contains all possible configuration parameters.

-To access this file, you may use the following command when you have the HCL DX 9.5 CF196 or later [Helm Chart tar.gz](../../../../../../get_started/plan_deployment/container_deployment/index.md#helm-chart-contents) file on hand:
+To access this file, you may use the following command when you have the HCL DX Compose 9.5 [Helm Chart tar.gz](https://opensource.hcltechsw.com/digital-experience/latest/get_started/plan_deployment/container_deployment#helm-chart-contents){target="blank"} file on hand:

 ``` sh
 # Command to extract values.ymal from Helm Chart